-NOTE: This class is a virtual class, meaning that we log on together at specific times using Zoom.
+NOTE: The first day of class is March 28th.
+This is a virtual course, meaning that we log on together at specific times using Zoom, Moodle and our webcams and microphones.
 All course materials will be provided through Moodle.
 Please download the Zoom app to your computer, tablet or phone to be able to participate in our real-time virtual classroom at the regularly scheduled class time.
-We will all log in together on Zoom and Moodle for the first portion of our class.
-Then you may choose to stay on Zoom to work on labs or other assignments with your classmates, or log off and complete them on your own.
-All assignments will be submitted on Moodle.
-If you are unable to attend some of our regularly scheduled Zoom classes, you can watch the Zoom recordings of our class later.
-NOTE: Students who regularly joined the Zoom class meetings in previous terms made much better grades than those who did not attend the online virtual classes.
+All assignments are submitted on Moodle.
+If you are unable to attend some of our regularly scheduled Zoom classes, you can watch the Zoom recordings of our class on Moodle.
+Students who regularly joined the Zoom class meetings in previous terms made much better grades than those who did not attend the online virtual classes.